RAPID COMMUNICATION

 ABSTRACT

-Beauveria bassiana has proven to be an efficient crop colonizer regarding its highly entomopathogenic effect against a wide range of sucking pests.
-In this work, two different application methods of B. bassiana (Bals.-Criv.) were studied over two years.
-In one case, the strain (PPRI5339) was introduced as a coating on cotton seeds (A) and applied via syringe inoculation to the kiwi tree trunk (B).
-In the control (C) treatments of each case, untreated plants were used.
-The sucking insects Aphis gossypii (Glover) on cotton plants and Halyomorpha halys (Stål) on kiwi trees were counted, and the total chlorophyll content and leaf area were also measured.
-The presence of B. bassiana not only reduced the population of sucking pests but also enhanced the total chlorophyll content and the leaf area in both crops.
-The results of these application methods are promising, encouraging the potential of this strain for further study as an environmentally friendly method against sucking pests that highly impair agricultural production.
+Beauveria bassiana has proven to be an efficient crop colonizer due to its highly entomopathogenic activity against a wide range of sap-sucking pests.
+In this work, two different application methods of B. bassiana (Bals.-Criv.) strain PPRI 5339 were studied over two consecutive years: (A) seed coating on cotton and (B) trunk inoculation to kiwi trees.
+Untreated plants served as controls for both methods.
+The sucking insects, Aphis gossypii (Glover) on cotton plants, and Halyomorpha halys (Stål) on kiwi trees, were counted, and the total chlorophyll content and leaf area were measured as indicators of plant performance.
+The presence of B. bassiana slightly reduced the population of sucking pests but also enhanced the total chlorophyll content and the leaf area in both crops.
+These results demonstrate the dual role of strain PPRI 5339 as both a biocontrol agent and a growth promoter, highlighting its potential as an environmentally friendly alternative for managing sap-sucking pests that severely affect agricultural production in Greece.

 CONFLICT OF INTEREST